-For the broad audience, we summarize our central result in Figure~\ref{fig1}.
+In this paper, we prove the perfect symmetry between the angular momentum of Dirac fermions and Maxwell bosons using quantum field theory.
+For the broad audience, we summarize our central result in a simple schematic (Figure~\ref{fig1}).
+First, we report on the discovery of new SAM and OAM quantum operators for the photon.
 While the commutation relations of angular momenta for Dirac operators are well established, we show here that Maxwell operators obey the same striking symmetry.
 Our discovered operators for the photon spin ($\boldsymbol{S}_M$) necessarily requires the inclusion of virtual photons in QED.
 Table~\ref{tab:dual} shows a summary of our theoretical formalism that includes SO(3) rotational symmetry and local U(1) gauge symmetry of QED.
-On the other hand, the important framework of duality symmetry \cite{barnett2016natures} only deals with the local spin density of transverse photons, not the global photon spin which includes real (transverse) and virtual (longitudinally polarized in vacuum) photons.
-We only focus on the spin of the photon.
+On the other hand, the important previous framework of duality symmetry in Maxwell's equations \cite{barnett2016natures} only deals with the local spin density of transverse photons.
+Duality symmetry in Maxwell's equations does not capture the global photon spin which includes real (transverse) and virtual (longitudinally polarized in vacuum) photons.
+In this paper, we only focus on the spin of the photon.
 However, we believe our results can be generalized in the future to the other massless gauge boson---the gluon~\cite{leader2014angular,lowdon2014boundary}.